Which Oil is Best for a Kidney Patient?

 • Virgin coconut oil (VCO)

 Copra and virgin coconut oil have the same types of fat but differ in their nutrient levels.
-VCO has higher levels of vitamin E and antioxidant polyphenols.
-Refined coconut oil will result in lower nutrient and antioxidant levels.

 When it comes to the question, ”Is coconut oil good for kidney patients?”
 The jury is still out.

-There is no current information on how copra or virgin coconut oil specifically affects the kidneys.
+There is no current information on how copra oil or virgin coconut oil specifically affects the kidneys.
 Diets high in saturated fats like coconut oil may affect heart health and cause or worsen renal problems.

 Corn Oil

-Corn oil comes from the germ of the vegetable corn.
 This oil is highest in PUFAs with the most coming from linoleic acid (34 to 60%).
-The second highest fat is the monounsaturated fat oleic acid.
-There is also about 13 percent saturated fat corn oil.

 Corn oil is also a good source of vitamin E and the antioxidant phytosterols.
 These compounds prevent the oil from going bad and may lower inflammation.